alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 Boolean has only two possible values, `true` and `false`.
 This also creates a limit for how JavaScript can "convert" values.
 When JavaScript "converts" values to be either or false it uses specific set of rules.
 These rules are implemented at the core of the language and are very unlikely to change.
 Let's take a look at them.

+## Truthy and falsy values

+There are currently seven primitive data types in JavaScript.
+These are numbers, strings, boolean, BigInt, null, undefined and symbols.
+Values of some data types are always truthy and of others always falsy, regardless of the actual value.
+This is not necessarily true for other values.

+There are also data types whose values can be truthy in one scenario and falsy in another.
+What makes the difference, and determines the truthy / falsy status, is the actual value.

 ## Conclusion: [...] ...